graphic welcoming Festival Foods and Hometown Grocers to Schnuck Family

 The 1939 Group Inc., owned by the Schnuck family, will purchase 100 percent of the shares of the Wisconsin-based parent company of Skogen’s Festival Foods and Hometown Grocers Inc., according to an announcement by Todd Schnuck, chairman and CEO of Schnuck Markets Inc.

-The purchase includes shares held by Mark Skogen, CEO of Festival Foods and Hometown Grocers Inc., as well as the shares in the trust held by associates in their Employee Stock Ownership Plan (ESOP).
+The purchase includes shares held by Mark Skogen, CEO of Festival Foods and Hometown Grocers Inc., as well as the shares in the trust held by associates in their employee stock ownership plan (ESOP).

 “Schnucks, Skogen’s Festival Foods and Hometown Grocers share a strikingly similar set of core values, tracing our success to decades of consistently focusing on the communities we serve, the values we share and the ongoing quest for excellence in grocery retail.
 With this combination, we’re welcoming more than 8,000 associates to our family, unifying two family legacies and redefining what it means to be a regional grocer.”

-Upon completion of the purchase, Schnucks, Skogen’s Festival Foods and Hometown Grocers Inc. will maintain their existing corporate headquarters and operate as separate, sister companies with shared support by the 1939 Group.
+Schnucks, Skogen’s Festival Foods and Hometown Grocers Inc. will maintain their corporate headquarters in Onalaska and Green Bay, Wisconsin, and operate as separate, sister companies with shared support by the St. Louis-based 1939 Group.

 “It’s been a privilege to serve Wisconsin communities and continue the legacy my grandparents began in 1946,” said Mark Skogen, outgoing CEO of Festival Foods and Hometown Grocers Inc.